PrayujaTeli/Portfolio/README.md

 <h1>👋 Hey there!
 I'm Prayuja Teli</h1>
-A passionate computer science graduate student at Drexel University in Philadelphia.
+A passionate computer science graduate student at Drexel University in Philadelphia and Senior Data Analyst with 5+ years of experience in the Healthcare, IT, and Supply Chain Management industries.

 <p align="middle">